Sean-Bradley/ComfyUI-Video-Reverse/README.md

 # ComfyUI Video Reverse

-A tool to reverse the frames of video type files such as MP4, WebM, WebP and Animated GIF by using ComfyUI.
+A tool to reverse the frames of video type files such as MP4, WebM, Animated WebP and Animated GIF by using ComfyUI.

 ## Install ComfyUI Video Reverse